SilvaChico/draw/README.md

 # Drawing Program

-This program is able to create a canvas and drawings on the canvas by issuing various commands and quit.
+This program is able to create a canvas and drawings on the canvas by issuing various commands.
 Its interface is the following:

 |    Command    |                                                                                   Description                                                                                    |
 | :-----------: | :------------------------------------------------------------------------------------------------------------------------------------------------------------------------------: |